agmangas/wotemu/README.md

 There are two types of nodes here:

-- The _reader_ uses the `READER` _built-in_ application, which takes a servient host (`servient_host`) and Thing ID (`thing_id`) as arguments and periodically reads all properties exposed by the Thing.
-This particular instance of `READER` is connected to the _server_ node.
+- The _reader_ uses the `READER` _built-in_ application, which takes a WoTPy Servient index URL (`servient_host`) and Thing ID (`thing_id`) as arguments and periodically reads all properties exposed by the Thing; this particular instance of `READER` is connected to the _server_ node.
+All replicas of _reader_ are constrained to 150MB of memory.
 - The _server_ uses a [custom application defined in a remote HTTP URL](https://gist.github.com/agmangas/94cc5c3d9d5dcb473cff774b3522bbb6) that exposes a Thing with two properties.

 Both nodes are connected in a network that uses the `REGULAR_3G` network conditions.
-The four replicas of _reader_ will periodically read both properties from the single replica of _server_ on a channel that more or less behaves like a 3G connection.
+The four replicas of _reader_ will periodically read both properties from the single replica of _server_ on a channel that displays the typical latency and bandwidth of a 3G connection.

 #### Applications

-An application (i.e. the code run by a `Node`) is a Python file that exposes an _asynchronous_ `app` function that takes at least three positional arguments:
+An _application_ (i.e. the code run by a `Node`) is a Python file that exposes an _asynchronous_ `app` function that takes at least three positional arguments:

 | Variable | Type                        | Description                                                  |
 | -------- | --------------------------- | ------------------------------------------------------------ |